delameter/pytermor/README.md

 ### Usage with helper

-Helper function `apply_filters` accepts both `StringFilter` implementation instances and types, but latter is not configurable and will be invoked using default settings.
+Helper function `apply_filters` accepts both `StringFilter` instances and types, but latter is not configurable and will be invoked using default settings.

 ```python3
 from pytermor import apply_filters, ReplaceNonAsciiBytes